trent234/xwm/README.md

 	* Fullscreen (technically. in practice monocle is essentially fullscreen.)
 	* Layout indicator in bar

 I'm removing features partly as an exercise, but it has the benefit of reducing complexity, and certain features are incompatible with the new (simpler) program architecture.

+dwm 2165 / wm 1582 SLOC
+dmenu 796 / menu 665 SLOC

 #### wm